Peter O'Brien (outfielder): Miami Marlins

 On May 31, 2018, O'Brien was traded to the Miami Marlins in exchange for cash considerations.
 O'Brien had his contract selected on September 4, 2018.
 He hit 4 home runs with 10 RBI in 22 games for the Marlins in 2018.

-After hitting .167/.255/.262 in 14 games to start the year, on June 20, 2019, O'Brien was designated for assignment.
-He spent the remainder of the season in Triple-A with the New Orleans Baby Cakes and elected free agency on October 15, 2019.
+He competed for an outfield position in spring training, but was ultimately sent down to the minors before the start of the 2019 season.
+He was soon recalled on March 31 but was optioned again on April 12 after just three hits and 14 strikeouts in 30 at-bats.
+O'Brien returned to the majors on May 4 but suffered a rib injury just a few days later, sending him to the Disabled List.
+After hitting .167/.255/.262 in 14 games, the Marlins designated him for assignment on June 20.
+He was outrighted to Triple-A and spent the remainder of the season with the New Orleans Baby Cakes.
+O'Brien elected free agency on October 15, 2019.

 Atlanta Braves

-On December 16, 2019, O'Brien signed a minor league contract with the Atlanta Braves.
-O’Brien was released by the Braves organization on August 16, 2020.
+O'Brien signed a minor league contract with the Atlanta Braves as a non-roster invitee before the 2020 season.
+He played for the Dominican Republic during the 2020 Caribbean Series.
+However, he did not play in any MLB games that year due to the cancellation of the minor league season because of the COVID-19 pandemic.
+O’Brien was added to Atlanta's player pool for the 2020 season.
+He was released by the Braves organization on August 16, 2020.

 Toros de Tijuana

 On April 27, 2021, O'Brien signed with the Toros de Tijuana of the Mexican League.
 In 60 games, he hit .258/.303/.554 with 16 home runs and 39 RBIs.
 O'Brien hit a go-ahead home run in Game 7 of the Serie del Rey, which culminated in a 3–0 win and the Toros' second league championship.